ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

 **Available Commands**:

 - `get`:    Get the console of an instance.
-- `list`:    List the available console languages for an instance.
+- `list`:    List the available console languages for an IBMi instance.
 - `update`:    Update the console language of an instance.
 This update may take some time to take affect.

 ---